 What is open during the Easter Holidays in London

-If you are planning on visiting some of the most famous attractions in London during the Easter holidays, such as going on the London Eye, hopping on a tourist bus, visiting Madame Tussauds or exploring the incredible Tower of London; don’t worry because they will all open normal hours during Easter.
+If you are planning on visiting some of the most famous attractions in London during the Easter holidays, such as going on the London Eye, hopping on a London Bus Tour, visiting Madame Tussauds or exploring the incredible Tower of London; don’t worry because they will all open normal hours during Easter.

 However, there a few exceptions you need to have in mind:

-- Westminster Abbey opens on Friday 10th April but it’s only open for mass, not visitors.
+- Westminster Abbey opens on Friday 15th April but it’s only open for the event “Solemn Liturgy of the Passion and Death of Our Lord“, not visitors.

 - Camden Town market is open normal hours.